emhoracek/derbydrama.com/index.markdown

 members of their own team.
 The team with the most points wins the bout -- but at what cost?
 You will decide!

-This game is not intended to be a realistic simulation of a roller derby bout.
-Instead it’s intended to give the *feeling* of playing derby, with the drama and chaos dialed up to 11.
-You don’t need to be familiar with derby to enjoy or “win”
-<cite>Derby Drama</cite> (and hopefully losing is just as fun!)

 <a class="btn preorder" href="https://derby-drama.backerkit.com/hosted_preorders">Pre-order the game today!</a>

 <a id="updates" />